Gary’s pattern-planner

 Any 2 patterns that are simply light-dark opposites of each other also share the same ID #.
 One option will display with the code REV beside the number, for “reversed”.

-*5 There will still be a difference between the two surfaces.
-Even though overall the upper and lower surface will be equal in width, on each surface there will now be a slight difference in the relative size of the 2 inner columns of slanting threads versus the 2 outer columns.
-So the expression of a color-pattern will still be slightly different on the two wide surfaces of the braid.
+*5 Even though overall the upper and lower surface will be equal in width, on each surface there will now be a slight difference in the relative size of the 2 inner columns of slanting threads versus the 2 outer columns.
+On one side the two inner columns will be narrow and the two outer columns wider; on the other side the two inner columns will be wider and the two outer columns narrower.
+The colors are expressed in these four columns, so any given color-pattern will be expressed slightly differently on one side of the braid than the other.

 Fill in your details below or click an icon to log in: